 After college I enjoyed a successful career in broadcast advertising but when I wasn't creating advertising ideas and strategies for my clients I was creating design plans and staging strategies for myself and others.
 In 1987, before staging was even a thing, I staged and flipped my first home and created a bidding war during the open house.
 During the years that followed, I continued doing design projects for friends and family.
 In 1997 my husband and I and our four children lived in a tiny, old farmhouse built in 1900 which hadn't seen an improvement since the 1960's.
 While we painfully (and on a daily basis) realized our home was not creating family harmony we were 'stuck' as to how to fix it.
-Being the creative type I was confident I could create the look and space we needed in our home but because we had different points of view, I was wrong.
-We did our own research and interviewed many contractors, trades and retail merchants and listened to their free 'design advice' which didn't make sense to us either by form or function.
+Being the creative type I was confident I could create the look and space we needed in our home but I was wrong.
+We did our own research and interviewed many contractors, trades and retail merchants and listened to free 'design advice' which didn't align with our design style or family needs.
 We also felt pressured by this 'free' design advice to build a project we couldn't afford (now don't get me wrong, I work with, respect and am thankful for the builders, trades and engineers that are gifted in their area of expertise but they are not trained as interior designers.
 Interior Design is hard - and the more I know, the more I realize that I don't know it all!
 There are so many variables and options that all effect each other, which means so many more chances to make mistakes.
 When I get home, I want to smile and feel good - not be held hostage by an ugly, expensive design mistake that can't be returned to the store--don't you?